-A beautiful, yet simple cake, and while it’s only one layer, it’s filled with decadent chocolate.
+A beautiful, yet simple cake, and while it’s only one layer, it’s filled with decadent chocolate and warming spices.
 Enjoy.

 2 Cups All Purpose Flour

 1 1/3 Cups, plus 1 1/4 Cups Granulated Sugar, Divided Use

 3/4 Cup Packed Dark Brown Sugar

 1 Cup Dark Unsweetened Cocoa Powder, Divided Use

 4 1/2 Sticks Butter or Margarine, Softened, Divided Use

 1 1/2 Cups Whole Milk or Half And Half or Heavy Cream, Divided Use

 2 Whole Eggs